davidsamuelargueta/SQLPortfolio/README.md

 - Dataset Obtained from Kaggle: https://www.kaggle.com/datasets/gregorut/videogamesales

-# Display the Best Selling Game in North America
+# What is the Best Selling Game in North America?
 SELECT
 	Name as "Best Selling Game in North America", Publisher as "Published By",